quarkusio/quarkus-quickstarts/hibernate-reactive-panache-quickstart/README.md

  - A PostgreSQL database; see below to run one via Docker
  - ArC, the CDI inspired dependency injection tool with zero overhead

+These examples show how to call methods directly on the entity (`FruitEntity`).
+For the repository example, see the `hibernate-orm-panache-quickstart`.

 ## Requirements

 To compile and run this demo you will need: